onedayatatime/spiritsoulbody/docs/holy-spirit.md

 > ... who do not live according to the flesh but according to the Spirit. - **Romans 8:4**
 > Those who live according to the flesh have their minds set on what the flesh desires; but those who live in accordance with the Spirit have their minds set on what the Spirit desires - **Romans 8:5**
 > For if you live according to the flesh, you will die; but if by the Spirit you put to death the misdeeds of the body, you will live. - **Romans 8:13**
+> So I say, walk by the Spirit, and you will not gratify the desires of the flesh. - **Galatians 5:16**
+> Since we live by the Spirit, let us keep in step with the Spirit. - **Galatians 5:25**
+> Brothers and sisters, if someone is caught in a sin, you who live by the Spirit should restore that person gently.
+But watch yourselves, or you also may be tempted. - **Galatians 6:1**

+#### Fruit of the Spirit
+> But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
+Against such things there is no law. - **Galatians 5:22,23**

+#### Desires of Spirit
+> For the flesh desires what is contrary to the Spirit, and the Spirit what is contrary to the flesh.
+They are in conflict with each other, so that you are not to do whatever you want. - **Galatians 5:17**
+> Whoever sows to please their flesh, from the flesh will reap destruction; whoever sows to please the Spirit, from the Spirit will reap eternal life. - **Galatians 6:8**

 #### Mind and Spirit
 > The mind governed by the flesh is death, but the mind governed by the Spirit is life and peace. - **Romans 8:5**